setlog/go-mongo-atlas/CLOUDNAT.md

 gcloud container clusters delete my-cluster --zone europe-west1-b
 ```

-However, this command does not release the static IP address you reserved earlier.
-And this is a resource you are paying to Google for.
-Be careful to remove everything:
+However, this command does not release the static IP address that you reserved previously.
+And this is a resource you pay Google for.
+Be sure to remove everything:

-- the Cloud NAT
+* Cloud NAT
-- the router
+* Router
-- the static IP address under _VPC Network -> External IP Addresses_ as the last step
+* Static IP address under _VPC Network -> External IP Addresses_ as the last step

 Actually you have to use an infrastructure as code software for this, but there is enough input for today.